 - Build out your LinkedIn profile with keyword-rich content that brands and differentiates the unique value you offer.

-- Use the Summary section to generate chemistry by highlighting your personality, leadership style, and good-fit qualities for your target employers.
+- Use the About section to generate chemistry by highlighting your personality, leadership style, and good-fit qualities for your target employers.

 - Expand and engage your LinkedIn network.

 - Use LinkedIn for research, and competitive and market intelligence.

 - Keep your personal brand top-of-mind with people who can help you reach your career goals.
 For instance, post updates and comments, and publish articles on LinkedIn.